mnarine1/georgia-student-insurance/README.md

 # Georgia Student Insurance

+Georgia Student Insurance provides an interface that facilitates with the creation and managing of insurance policies.

-The website files are located in the "gsi" directory
+The website files are located in the "gsi" directory.

+The executable test cases are located in the "Tests" directory.